bocadilloproject/bocadillo/docs/discussions/README.md

 Welcome to the **discussions** section of the Bocadillo documentation.

-Discussions aim at providing more background about key concepts, notions or topics that you may need to study while working with Bocadillo.
+Discussions aim at providing background and nuances about key concepts or topics that you may need to work with while working with Bocadillo.